akashdsouza/simple-js-carousel/README.md

 Before you reach out to a carousel, first consider if you really need it.
 There are plenty of compeling cases to not use a carousel.

-Download the script and include it in your html file.
+Download the script `simple-js-carousel.min.js` in `dist` folder and include it in your html file.

 The script expects certain classes to be available by default.
 For the html,